ericpearson1313/gg264_enc/README.md

 ## Planning
-follow a process spiral of: plan, model, design, synthesis, simulate
+follow a process spiral of: plan, model, design, synthesis, simulate on each of the following:
+- gg_process - the block encoder
+- system - tbd simplified 1080p video encoder.

+## Status

 ### Model
 The C model can encode 720p video frames from a YUV files and output a valid bitstreams.